jonaskay/middleman-boilerplate/README.md

 ## About

-This is a [Middleman](https://middlemanapp.com/) project template using [gulp](https://gulpjs.com/) and [PostCSS](https://postcss.org/) with Middleman's `external_pipeline` feature.
-This template is based on the [
-Default Middleman Project Template](https://github.com/middleman/middleman-templates-default), but it's built to support my workflow and my preferred tooling.
+This is a [Middleman](https://middlemanapp.com/) project template using [gulp](https://gulpjs.com/), [PostCSS](https://postcss.org/), and [Tailwind CSS](https://tailwindcss.com/docs/what-is-tailwind/) with Middleman's `external_pipeline` feature.
+This template is based on the [Default Middleman Project Template](https://github.com/middleman/middleman-templates-default), but it's built to support my workflow and preferred tooling.

 ### Additional tooling